gwaidan/metro-modular/Flightpath/readme.md

 -replacing the LM13700N footprint with surfacemount LM13700M.
 A hard call, but the thru-hole version is now out of production by TI (it was discontinued by JRC years ago) and Mouser now hold the last remaining verifiably-legit stocks anywhere, and probably not for long.
 Hey, you're going to have to surfacemount the JFET anyway, and SO-16 is a lot easier. (hint: solder the LM13700M first to warm up, then the JFET, then do everything else);

+-adding SOT23 footprints for the three LM4040 positions to give choice of through hole or surface mount parts.

 <b>Rev Dj (initial):</b> Main changes are:

 -conversion to Kicad v8 from the deprecated EAGLE format;